AndersDeath/diary2/README.md

 # 14 July 2022 - Thursday - Yerevan

 I had a very hard english lesson.
 I groomed a bit MyMrain.
+I've started learning Portugese language. it's quite interesting, but not so understandable.
+However my main focus is still English.
+I will have exams in the first days of August.